 - 1/2 tsp. salt

-- Place flour, oatmeal, sugars, salt, and baking powder in a bowl.
+- Place flour, oatmeal, sugar, salt, and baking powder in a bowl.
 Mix well.

-- Pour melted butter over flour mixture and stir til crumbly.
+- Pour melted butter over flour mixture and stir till crumbly.

 - Press about 3/4 of this into the bottom of the pan.